 Lender's Mortgage Overlays in a Nutshell

 A famous line from the old movie “The Wizard of Oz” involves the character Oz shouting out “pay no attention to the man behind the curtain!”
 The little guy behind the curtain was trying to protect his image as a strong, powerful leader.
-From this movie scene spawned the expression “let’s pull back the curtains”, meaning, “let’s see what type of work REALLY goes on when people are not paying attention.”
+This movie scene spawned the expression “let’s pull back the curtains”, meaning, “let’s see what type of work REALLY goes on when people are not paying attention.”
 Today we are giving you a chance to peek behind the curtain of the mortgage world and get an idea of what happens at individual banks and mortgage companies in the form of mortgage overlays.

 Mortgage Overlays in a Nutshell

-Technically speaking, a mortgage overlay are specific rules a lender follows ABOVE the published guidelines for lending money in the form of a mortgage.
-Each lender will usually have their own internal mortgage overlays that are applied to mortgage loans along with the rules set forth by Fannie Mae, Freddie Mac, FHA, VA and USDA.
+Technically speaking, a mortgage overlay is specific rules a lender follows ABOVE the published guidelines for lending money in the form of a mortgage.
+Each lender will usually have their own internal mortgage overlays that are applied to mortgage loans along with the rules set forth by Fannie Mae, Freddie Mac, FHA, VA, and USDA.

 The mortgage overlays are determined by the lender’s ability to handle risk as well as the current economic conditions.
 This means that the overlays can get stricter in tough economic times and become more lenient in prosperous times.

 All Checking Accounts Are Not Created Equal

 To explain mortgage overlays, consider this example.
-A small, local credit union may offer checking accounts to all their members.
+A small, local credit union may offer checking accounts to all its members.
 The credit union states that the following rules and conditions apply to their checking accounts:

 - Member must pay $10 yearly for a debit card

-- Checking account does not pay any interest
+- The checking account does not pay any interest

 - Only 10 written checks per month are allowed.
 More than 10 will incur a fee